HfH-DLC/pressbooks-hfh/README.md

 ### Custom Shortcodes

-This feature adds the two shortcodes `hfh_parts` and `hfh_chapters`.
-They provide a linked visualization of the parts and chapters of the book.
+- `hfh_parts` and `hfh_chapters` provide a linked visualization of the parts and chapters of the book.
 The intent is that they are put on top of the page with `hfh_parts` before `hfh_chapters` if both are used.

+- `hfh_confetti` adds a burst of confetti when the page is loaded.

 Implemented in `components/shortcodes.php`.